-These two entrances will be closed to the public during construction.
+Only the entrances under construction will be closed to the public during the project.

-The work is phased so that all other entrances will remain open during construction to maintain public access to the beach.
+The work is phased so that all other entrances will remain open during the project, to maintain public access to the beach.

 Regular construction hours are 7:30 a.m. to 4:30 p.m., Monday through Friday.